pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 ADD COLUMN "position" INTEGER NOT NULL ON CONFLICT REPLACE DEFAULT 0
 ```

-> Important: The "ON CONFLICT REPLACE" clause must come directly after "NOT NULL" because it
+> Important: The `ON CONFLICT REPLACE` clause must come directly after `NOT NULL` because it
 > modifies that constraint.

 Now when this query is executed: